 4. Oral and Maxillofacial Surgeon

 The BLS lists oral and maxillofacial surgery as one of the highest-paying occupations.
 These professionals provide reconstructive mouth, jaw, neck and dental surgery and treatment.
-The top 10 percent of earners make approximately $400,000 a year, according to Payscale.
+The more experienced surgeons make approximately $261,905 a year, according to Payscale.

 After completing a bachelor’s degree, there are four years of dental school and an oral residency program that can range from four to six years.
 The six-year route involves a medical degree, according to the American Student Dental Association.